vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 19 Excavations in Mansar after the writing of the present article have shown me wrong.
 Although I still think that the Mansar Siva image in the National Museum has been ´ the main image of the temple complex unearthed at the Hiḍimbā T. ekd.ī, this complex contained at least six minor liṅga shrines.
 In the immediate surroundings of this complex also at least two other liṅga sanctuaries have been found.
 See Bakker 2004a and Bakker 2008.

 20 Below, Textual Sources 10.
-This difficult passage deals with the concept of the Daks.in. ā m¯urti.
+This difficult passage deals with the concept of the Daks.in. ā mūrti.
 It is the vision of the initiated Pāśupata at the right side of the object of worship.
 This does not preclude that the latter itself is an aniconic representation of Siva.
 This ´ will be the subject of further discussion below, pp. 516 f.